deepakpandita57/HMM_Decoder/README.md

 =============================================================================================================
 I have calculated the transition and emission probabilities (log probability) from the train file.
 Then, I have used these probabilities to find the best tag sequence for a given sentence in the test file.
-Viterbi algorithm is implemented in the function "viterbi"
+Viterbi algorithm is implemented in the function "viterbi".

 Accuracy